Abbas81kh/Mini-Calculator/README.md

 ## Live Demo

-You can try the calculator here: [Click to open](https://your-live-demo-link.com)
+You can try the calculator here: [ https://mini-calculator0.netlify.app/ ]

 ## About This Project